 Day 10 Alternative: Split Beaches or Boat Trip

-Two additional options for Split are a full day of beach relaxation or an adrenaline-filled speed boat trip to numerous Croatian islands.
+Two additional options are a full day of beach relaxation or an adrenaline-filled speed boat trip to numerous Croatian islands.

 A Day at the Beach

-After hiking Marjan Hill in the morning, rather than making a day trip, find one of the Best Beaches in Split where you can spend the afternoon swimming in the sea and lounging on your towel.
+After hiking Marjan Hill in the morning, find one of the Best Beaches in Split.
+Here you can spend the afternoon swimming in the sea and lounging.
+It’s one of top Split Budget Activities!

 Split Boat Trip